Resources

 COVID-19: Dos and Don'ts after taking the Coronavirus vaccine

-Currently, millions of Indians have taken their COVID-19 vaccination (two doses).
-While the vaccine may not provide 100% protection against Coronavirus, it can mitigate the harmful effects of the virus.
+Millions of Indians have received both doses of the COVID-19 vaccine.
+While it may not offer complete protection against the virus, vaccination significantly reduces the severity of illness and mitigates its harmful effects.
+This underscores the importance of widespread vaccination efforts in controlling the spread of COVID-19 and protecting public health, emphasising the collective benefit of immunisation in combating the pandemic.
 This article lists the dos and don'ts after taking the coronavirus vaccine to help you understand the best course of action after vaccination.
 Take a look.

 Contents